saaz1291/ScERG11CNV/README.md

 Doseresponse_all_Aug6.Rmd: Fig. S1 - getting IC50 from control strain growth data.
 Input = All_growthcurve_output-Aug6.xlsx

 growth_curves_Apr29.Rmd: Analysis of raw growth data, using a single batch as an example.
 Inputs = Apr29_meta.csv and Apr29_growth.csv

+lea_coulson_m.R: Used to estimate number of mutations per culture (m) from median number of observed mutant colonies (r) in the FACu fluctuation assay.